-Expression, Collection And Storage Of Breast Milk
+Expression, Collection and Storage of Breast Milk

 Expression of breast milk is when you remove milk from your breast with your hands or a breast pump.
+You will need to use proper containers to collect the breast milk.
+You can store breast milk until your baby is ready to use it if you keep it cold properly.

 Contact your healthcare provider if: